-Junior Olympic Program Levels 1-10: Gymnastics Canada follows the American competitive structure called Junior Olympics.
+CPP Levels 1-10: Gymnastics Canada follows the American competitive structure called Developmental Program, in Canada the Canadian Competitive Program.
 Within this program there are 10 levels.
 Level 1 – 5 are compulsory routines for all athletes.
 Athletes level 6 or higher have personalized routines that have specific requirements.

 The following is an excerpt from USA Gymnastics Organization “The Junior Olympic program was developed with the belief that all athletes, regardless of their potential, must have a solid foundation of basic skills in order to advance safely.
 The Women’s Junior Olympic Program is divided into three major segments; developmental, compulsory, and optional and you can read more at USA Gymnastics.

 There are four competitive events in women’s gymnastics: vault, uneven bars, balance beam and floor exercise.
 Judges calculate scores by assessing the difficulty value of the skills performed and assessing whether or not the athlete completed the required elements for the level.
 Athletes are judged against perfection.
 There are two to four judges per event at competition.
 Gymnasts receive a score on each of the four events which is added together to create the “All Around” score.
 Junior Olympic athletes are scored out of 10.
 Developmental athletes are given a Gold, Silver, Bronze score while Compulsory and Optional athletes compete against each other for placements.

 Our CPP programs runs 10 months of the year (September to June) with recommended optional training through the summer.